Sharp adaptive and pathwise stable similarity testing for scalar ergodic diffusions: Computational aspects and simulation study

 \section{Computational aspects and simulation study}

 In this section we first discuss how the test statistic $T_T^\eta(X)$ given in \eqref{eq: T_eta} can be computed for a given observation $X=(X_t)_{t\in [0,T]}$, see Subsection~\ref{SubSec_Imp1}.
-In Subsection~\ref{SubSec_Imp2}, an extended simulation study is given.
-The algorithms used within are presented thereafter in Subsection~\ref{SubSec_algo}.
+In Subsection~\ref{SubSec_Imp2}, an extended simulation study is given that includes the identification of regions of derivation from the null hypothesis which are illustrated in the following Figure~\ref{Fig_1}.